Open Source Contributions

-This is a list of some of our biggest works :
+Here you can find a list of some of our biggest works.

 We brought Neural Search to Apache Solr 9.0!

-Through the implementation of the k-nearest neighbor search for vectors in Apache Solr, we have enabled the possibility of indexing and searching numerical vectors.
-You can generate the vectors using deep neural networks models such BERT(or through any other technique that encodes an information need/corpus in numerical format).
+Through the implementation of the k-nearest neighbour search for vectors in Apache Solr, we have enabled the possibility of indexing and searching numerical vectors.
+You can generate the vectors using deep neural network models such as BERT(or through any other technique that encodes an information need/corpus in numerical format).